PerimeterX/perimeterx-nginx-plugin/README.md

 >Note: The application initializes a timed worker.
 The worker must be initialized with one of the applications in your account.
 The the correct configuration file name must be passed to the `require ("px.utils.pxtimer").application("AppName"|empty)` block in the server initialization.

-- First, open the `nginx.conf` file, and find the following line : `require("px.pxnginx").application()` inside your location block.
+- Open the `nginx.conf` file, and find the following line : `require("px.pxnginx").application()` inside your location block.
-- Pass the desired application name into the `application()` function, as such : `require("px.pxnginx").application("mySpecialApp")`
+- Pass the desired application name into the `application()` function.
+  For example: `require("px.pxnginx").application("mySpecialApp")`
-- Then, find your `pxconfig.lua` file, and make a copy of it. name that copy using the following pattern : `pxconfig-<AppName>.lua` (e.g. `pxconfig-mySpecialApp.lua`) - The <AppName> placeholder must be replaced by the exact name provided to the application function in the previous section.
+- Locate the `pxconfig.lua` file, and create a copy of it.
+  The copy name should follow the pattern: `pxconfig-<AppName>.lua` (e.g. `pxconfig-mySpecialApp.lua`) - The <AppName> The placeholder must be replaced by the exact name provided to the application function in step 1.
-- Change the configuration inside the newly created file.
+- Change the configuration iin created file.
-- Make sure to save the file in the same location (e.g. `/usr/local/lib/lua/px/<yourFile>`)
+- Save the file in the same location (e.g. `/usr/local/lib/lua/px/<yourFile>`)
-- Thats it, in every `location` block of your app - make sure to place the code mentioned on stage 2 with the correct AppName.
+- For every location block of your app, replace the code mentioned in step 2 with the correct AppName.

 #### <a name="add-activity-handler"></a> Additional Activity Handler
-Adding an additional activity handler is done by setting '_M.additional_activity_handler' with a user defined function on the 'pxconfig.lua' file.
-The 'additional_activity_handler' function will be executed before sending the data to the PerimeterX portal.
+An additional activity handler is added by setting '_M.additional_activity_handler' with a user defined function in the 'pxconfig.lua' file.

-Default: Only send activity to PerimeterX as controlled by 'pxconfig.lua'.
+Default: Activity is sent to PerimeterX as controlled by 'pxconfig.lua'.

 ```lua
 _M.additional_activity_handler = function(event_type, ctx, details)